SalesConnection/Caction-Support/docs/Report_Update_Page.md

 ### Export Report

 1. Click on the format you want to export.
-For example, if you want to export the Quotation Report in Excel, click "Excel".
+For example, if you want to export the Quotation Update Report in Excel, click "Excel".

    <p align="center">
      <img src="img/Report_Update_Page_Export_Report_Step_1.png" alt="Report Update Page Export Report Step 1">